mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_ia">Import addresses (online computer)</a>

-On your online computer, go to your coin daemon’s data directory (`~/.bitcoin` by default for Bitcoin Core) and move any existing `wallet.dat` file out of harm’s way.
-With more recent coin daemons, `wallet.dat` can be found in the `wallets` subdirectory of the daemon data directory.

 Start the coin daemon with the required options (see the [Install-Bitcoind][08] wiki page for more details on invoking the daemon for your coin and platform).

-Upon startup, older daemons will automatically generate a new default `wallet.dat`, which MMGen will use as its tracking wallet.
-With newer daemons (e.g. Core 0.21.0 and above), the tracking wallet will be a directory named `mmgen-tracking-wallet` located by default under the `wallets` subdirectory.
+Upon startup, older daemons used to automatically generate a new default `wallet.dat`, which MMGen Wallet used as its tracking wallet.
+With newer daemons (e.g. Core 0.21.0 and above), the tracking wallet will be a directory named `mmgen-tracking-wallet`, located by default under the `wallets` subdirectory in your daemon’s datadir.

-Import your ten addresses into the new tracking wallet with the command:
+Import the ten addresses into your new tracking wallet with the command:

 ```text
 $ mmgen-addrimport --batch my.addrs